st3llabr1/essays/Latimer_Draft/README.md

 The London diary also notes that "Lew is making a fine drawing of an invention of his, of some improvement in elevators and will see if he can get a patent on it.
 I hope it will be a success, he deserves to be successful for he works and studies all the time. . . ."[^16] Although the elevator improvement was never patented, Latimer continued to work on it.
 As late as 1898, Latimer was actively bringing his elevator work to the attention of the Westinghouse, General Electric, and Otis Elevator companies.
 None of these companies were inclined to pursue the matter.
 The elevator stands, however, as symbol and evidence of Latimer's continuing pursuit of the American dream of upward mobility via invention.

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/elevatr.jpg right width=70% caption="Elevator Suspension System, 1881"

 When Latimer returned to the United States late in 1882, the U.S. Electric Light Company had undergone several corporate changes.
 Maxim was no longer associated with the company, and Latimer found he had no place in the new organization.[^17] There is considerable conflicting evidence regarding the dates and firms of Latimer's employment for the next few years.
 The names of the Weston Company, Olmstead Electric Co., Imperial Electric Light Co., Mather Electric Co., and Acme Electric Light Co. all appear in various biographical and autobiographical accounts prepared more than a decade later.
 As mentioned above, drawings prepared by Latimer for C. G. Perkins at the Imperial Electric Light Co. during 1884 and 1885 are in the Smithsonian's collection. [^18]

 Surviving evidence indicates that the period 1880-1885 was Latimer's most prolific in terms of invention, although he continued this creative activity for the remainder of his professional life.
 About 1885, Latimer found stable employment with the Edison Electric Light Company of New York (parent company of all the Edison electric utility companies) and related or successor firms.
 He achieved a respected professional position on the basis of his patent expertise, his encyclopedic knowledge of lamp design and manufacturing, his drafting skills, and his creative intelligence.

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/eel.jpg right width=70% caption="Edison Electric LIght Company, 1886"

 From 1885 to about 1924, Latimer worked with essentially the same people, though the names of the departments and their corporate affiliations changed.
 He entered the Engineering Department of the Edison Electric Light Company and about 1889 was transferred to the Legal Department.
 When the Edison General Electric Company merged with Thomson-Houston in 1892, Latimer continued to serve in the Legal Department of the newly formed General Electric Company.
 (After a bitter struggle, Edison's name was dropped, and Edison himself had no more involvement with the company beyond defending his patents.)[^19] About 1896, Latimer joined the Board of Patent Control, a joint arrangement between General Electric and the Westinghouse Company; and finally, about 1911, began work in the private consulting firm headed by Edwin Hammer (brother of William) and Elmer Schwarz.

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/eel.jpg left width=70% caption="Edison Electric Light Company, 1886"

 On several occasions Latimer testified regarding his observations while working for Edison's competitors.
 Since Latimer had worked with or been employed by most of the men who challenged Edison's patents, his testimony as to what was going on in their shops was valuable to the Edison cause.
 One of the biographical sketches, apparently prepared as a letter of reference, states that while in the Legal Department of